Sexual Assault Investigations on University Campus

-In the Firm’s File No. 1***6 it defended a university student in Ontario alleged to have committed sexual assault and assault on exchange when the complainant was intoxicated.
+In the Firm’s File No. 1***96 in 2017, it defended a university student in Ontario alleged to have committed sexual assault and assault on exchange when the complainant was intoxicated.
 Universities always retain private lawyers to interview all parties and gather evidence.
 The investigator produced an alleged text message admission and apology for the sexual acts, which the Firm ultimately proved was being taken out of context.
 After several months of litigation, the matter was resolved entirely without any breach of the University’s sexual violence policy.

 Global News: Historical Sexual Assault Charges and Bill Cosby.

 Global News: Riding solo: What age should kids take transit alone?